uu-semp/swedish-learning-app-2025/team16/'README.md

 ![En annan bild](team16/map.png)

-#This is just the frontend files.
+#This is just the frontend files..